joeledwards/ops-tools/README.md

   ops.js aws-health                         list aws health events ops.js couch-offset <leader-url>          track a CouchDB and the offset of
                                             its follower(s)
+  ops.js docker-tags <image>                fetch the list of tags for an image
+                                            from docker hub
   ops.js ec2-by-age                         list all AWS instances in a region
                                             by age
   ops.js ec2-can-run                        test if a particular EC2